 The world’s best polo players hit the sands of South Beach.

 The stylish sport of polo takes center stage in Miami Beach, as players from all over the globe compete for the Miami Beach Polo World Cup.

 Polo on the Sand

 It's not every day that you see horses galloping down the beach, but once a year, the famed Miami Beach Polo World Cup brings four days of glamorous, polo fun to the sands of South Beach.
-The oceanfront equine event typically takes place in April and all of the matches are held on the beach, at Collis Park, between 21st and 22nd streets, near many of the area’s high-end hotels.
+The oceanfront equine event takes place in January and all of the matches are held on the beach, at Collins Park, between 21st and 22nd streets, near many of the area’s high-end hotels.

 The posh event attracts 10,000 to 15,000 spectators, looking for a blend of sport,celebrity hunting, fashion, cuisine and cocktails.

 "It allows spectators to enjoy a Great Gatsby day at the beach, while being entertained by well-trained thoroughbred horses and talented athletes, with a comforting tropical breeze fanning you from the ocean," says Alex Webbe, president of the International Beach Polo Association.

 Polo Players and Celebrities

 Between Miami’s enticing blue water and the action on the sand, spectators won’t know where to look first.
 Those there for the thrill of the game will catch the top-ranked men and women’s polo players from as far away as Argentina, Brazil and Germany.

 The competitions are held round-robin style, with three matches each day.
 For those spectators new to the game of polo, each team is made up of three members, and the game is divided into four periods called "chukkers."